-Be careful to fold over a few of the edge ribbon wires, as it'll be too wide to fit the slot that originally fit three.
+Be careful to fold over a few of the edge ribbon wires, as it'll be too wide to fit the slot that originally fit only three wires.
 Or hey - be a rebel and use a knife (or other favourite tool of destruction) and widen the slot so all five wires lay flat.